Why the Workday Matters When Testing for Cannabis

 Breath provides the shortest detection window – detecting cannabis for just a few hours after use, the amount of time THC remains measurable in the breath after entering the bloodstream.
 As a result, breath is the most relevant test to isolate recent cannabis use that may impact an employee’s workday performance.
 A cannabis breath test can detect THC whether it is consumed through inhalation or ingestion.
 Additionally, the metabolite THC-COOH isn’t detected in a cannabis breath test, only the actual THC molecule.8

-When cannabis is consumed, THC rapidly enters the bloodstream.
-THC is transferred from the bloodstream into the lungs and out through the breath, where it is detectable for only a few hours after use.
-The latest clinical study results from the University of California – San Francisco (UCSF) confirm THC is detectable in breath for up to three hours after smoking marijuana.9 Beyond three hours, THC levels drop to virtually undetectable levels.
-As a result, THC measured in breath indicates only recent cannabis use, not impairment.
+When cannabis is consumed, THC is transferred into exhaled breath where it is detectable for only a few hours after use.
+The latest breath testing studies confirm THC is detectable in breath for approximately two to three hours after smoking.9 Beyond three hours, THC levels drop to virtually undetectable levels.

 WHAT IS YOUR WORKPLACE CANNABIS TESTING GOAL?